-From 2017 to 2018, the cost of one Bitcoin increased over one thousand percent.
-This rapid growth dominated headlines and ignited a cryptocurrency boom that left consumers everywhere wondering how to get a slice of the Bitcoin pie.
+The value of Bitcoin has had its ups and downs over the past several years, but continues to attract interest in the midst of a chaotic market.
+The rapid growth of this alternate currency has dominated headlines and ignited a cryptocurrency boom that left consumers everywhere wondering how to get a slice of the Bitcoin pie.
 For those that want to join the craze without trading traditional currencies like U.S. dollars, a process called “Bitcoin mining” appears to be a great way to get involved.
 However, Bitcoin mining introduces a number of security risks.

 What is Bitcoin mining?

 Mining for Bitcoin is like mining for gold—you put in the work and you get your reward.
 But instead of back-breaking labor, you earn the currency with your time and computer processing power.
 “Miners”, as they are called, essentially upkeep and help secure Bitcoin’s decentralized accounting system.

 Each time there’s a transaction it’s recorded in a digital ledger called the “blockchain.”
 Miners help to update the ledger by downloading a special piece of software that allows them to verify and collect new transactions to be added to the blockchain.
 Then, they must solve a mathematical puzzle to be able to add a block of transactions to the chain.
 In return, they earn Bitcoins, as well as transaction fees.

 As the digital currency has matured, Bitcoin mining has become more challenging.
 In the beginning a user could mine on their home computer and earn a good amount of the digital currency, but these days the math problems have become so complicated that it requires a lot of expensive computing power.